sourcegraph/handbook/content/sales/common_customer_questions.md

 ## How is Sourcegraph different from Kythe?

 Kythe is a very low-level code intelligence system.
 It plays the same role as LSIF (which is what Sourcegraph uses instead of Kythe for code intelligence).
 Kythe is not a product that they can actually use.
-It doesn’t do code search, code browsing, code host integrations, campaigns, code insights, etc.
+It doesn’t do code search, code browsing, code host integrations, batch changes, code insights, etc.

 It's like saying instead of Salesforce CRM we will just use InsightSquared (actually Kythe is even lower-level than InsightSquared, but you get the idea).